Ben Stiller: Directorial debut

 Also in 1996, MTV invited Stiller to host the VH1 Fashion Awards.
-Along with SNL writer Drake Sather, Stiller developed a short film for the awards about a male model known as Derek Zoolander.
+Along with Saturday Night Live writer Drake Sather, Stiller developed a short film for the awards about a male model known as Derek Zoolander.
 It was so well received that he developed another short film about the character for the 1997 VH1 Fashion Awards and eventually remade the skit into a film.